martijnvdb87/wordpress-plugin-tools/README.md

 ```

 #### Add a list to a MetaBox
 This library allows you to easily create a growable and reorderable list of items.
 Each item in the list can contain multiple CustomFields.
-If for example you would like to add multiple URLs with title an a description to a post, you can use a list for this.
+If for example you would like to add multiple URLs with a title and a description to a post, you can use a list for this.
 ```php
 $first_customfield = CustomField::create('first-customfield');
 $second_customfield = CustomField::create('second-customfield');